 How do I stay up to date on the latest developments about COVID-19?

 Check this page often for the latest updates from MSK.
 You can also get answers to more frequently asked questions or learn more by visiting the pages of the Centers for Disease Control and Prevention (www.cdc.gov) and the New York City Department of Health and Mental Hygiene (www1.nyc.gov) websites.Back to top

 What do I need to do if I’m going to an appointment at MSK?

 Before Your Appointment

 - Someone from your MSK doctor’s office will be contacting you in the days leading up to your appointment to prepare for your visit.
 They will give you instructions about where to go and any special procedures you should follow when you check in.

 - Before your visit, we will ask you to complete a screening questionnaire online as well as answer questions about your symptoms and recent travel over the phone.
 Screening for COVID-19 is an important part of preventing the spread of the disease.
 If you develop any cold or flu-like symptoms (a fever, cough, difficulty breathing, body aches, chills, or new loss of sense of taste or smell) after you answer those questions, call your MSK doctor’s office before coming to MSK.

 - On Wednesday, June 24, the governors of New York, New Jersey, and Connecticut issued a joint travel advisory requiring a 14-day quarantine for people traveling from states with significant community spread of COVID-19.
-Patients who have traveled to or from impacted states will be given a by MSK COVID-19 test before their next appointment.
+Patients who have traveled to or from impacted states will be given a COVID-19 test before their next appointment.